Friday 8th August 2008

 Full-year sales rose 2% to NZ$5.67 billion though operating expenses gained 5.2%.
 In the fourth quarter, expenses grew 7.3%, outpacing a 3.6% gain in sales.

+Profit in the 2009 year is likely to decline to between NZ$500 million and NZ$540 million, a drop of as much as 30%.
 The company said the government-imposed operational separation of Telecom's wholesale and retail units "will continue to significantly impact operating revenues, operating costs and capital expenditure."

 Regulated broadband services such as so-called naked DSL are likely to drive down prices and erode sales from traditional fixed-line calls, it said.